 Raising Corn in Ohio

-I like to claim that I live in Exurbia, which is a mix of suburban and rural population density.
+I like to claim that I live in Exurbia, which is the label used to describe a mix of suburban and rural population density.
 I point to the fact that there are 100-acre corn fields located about 1 mile from our home as proof that we have a rural aspect to our township.

-This past year, I decided to snap some chronological photos of the fields shortly after plowing until the first ears of yellow sweet/feed corn appear (It’s important to note that it’s the same field but the photos were typically snapped at different locations as I rode my bicycle past the field on my weekly journeys).
+This past year, I decided to snap some chronological photos of the fields shortly after plowing and running until the first ears of yellow sweet/feed corn appear… or all the way until harvest time (It’s important to note that it’s the same field but the photos were typically snapped at different locations as I rode my bicycle past the field on my weekly journeys).

 The first photo below is from May 12, 2024, about a week after the corn seeds were planted.
 Good soil, some nice rains, and plenty of sunshine led to a quick germination.